Lars Spuybroek

-Lars Matthias M. Spuybroek (born September 16, 1959, Rotterdam) is a Dutch architect and theorist who lives and works in Atlanta, where he is a professor of architecture.
+Lars Matthias M. Spuybroek (born September 16, 1959, Rotterdam) is a Dutch architect and theorist who lives and works in Atlanta, where he is professor of architecture.

 Education

 Born in Vreewijk in the south of Rotterdam, he spent most of his childhood in Hillegersberg, in the north of the city.
 He graduated cum laude at the Technical University Delft in 1989.
 A year later, he won the Archiprix for his Palazzo Pensile, a new royal palace for Queen Beatrix in Rotterdam.
-Shortly after, he started NOX-magazine with Maurice Nio, of which four issues were published in Dutch between 1991 and 1994 (A: Actiones in Distans, B: Biotech, C: Chloroform en D: Djihad).
+Shortly after, he started NOX-magazine with Maurice Nio, of which four issues were published in Dutch between 1991 and 1994 (A: Actiones in Distans, B: Biotech, C: Chloroform, and D: Djihad).
 From 1995 until 2010, Lars Spuybroek was the sole principal of the office that carried the name NOX, which was responsible for several buildings and artworks in the Netherlands and abroad.

 Career

 Lars Spuybroek broke onto the international scene of architecture with his water pavilion on the island of Neeltje Jans (opened in 1997), a building consisting of two halves of which he designed the silvery freshwater part.
 The renowned architecture critic Charles Jencks qualified the building in The New Paradigm of Architecture as “yet to be surpassed.”
 The water pavilion is the first building that has an interactive interior where visitors can transform sound and lighting conditions by actively using sensors.
 It also has a so-called continuous geometry, where floors, walls and ceilings merge into a smooth whole.
 This form of blobitecture was later officially coined "non-standard architecture" at the large group exhibition of the same name at the Centre Pompidou (2003) in Paris.
 This architecture advocates a technological revolution where powerful computing-tools are deployed to replace simple repetition of elements by continuous variation.
 The computer is used as much in the design (CAD) as in the manufacture (CAM) and sometimes even in augmenting human experience.
 These techniques are extensively discussed in his books titled NOX: Machining Architecture (2004) and The Architecture of Continuity (2008).